 Faculty members at Pacific University are selected for both their academic excellence and their ability to work closely with students.
-The low student-faculty ratio (see Fact Sheet on the inside of the back cover for the exact ratios) allows for small classes and individual attention.
+Most hold doctoral degrees, and they have been trained at major institutions throughout the United States.
+The low student-faculty ratio allows for small classes and individual attention.